Allegheny West, Philadelphia

-Allegheny West is a neighborhood in the North Philadelphia section of Philadelphia.
+Allegheny West is a neighborhood in the North Philadelphia section of Philadelphia, Pennsylvania, United States.
 It is named after its location in the vicinity of Allegheny Avenue on the western side of Broad Street.

 Like many neighborhoods in North Philadelphia, Allegheny West is primarily a poor African-American enclave that has suffered post-industrial decline and disinvestment.
 It faced one of the largest population losses of any neighborhood in Philadelphia between the 1990 and 2000 census.
 Vacant industrial sites, such as those once used to build commuter rail trains by Budd Steel (later obtained by Krupp), have in recent years been used in film productions.
 The former Tasty Baking Co. food production facility is undergoing renovation as a mixed-use site; The former headquarters has been leveled to make way for a 75000 sq. ft grocery-anchored outlet mall.

 Housing in Allegheny West is very affordable.
 In 2005, the 19132 zip code, which contains sections of Allegheny West and North Central, had a median home sale price of $26,450.
 This was the lowest median price of any zip code in Philadelphia.
 Housing appreciated by 9% between 2004 and 2005.
 Allegheny West, per modern definition of the area, also contains sections of the 19129 zip code which is disputably East Falls.